 Optimize for all buyers and different ad placements

 With Google demand and more importantly, using Google Ad Manager, you can optimize your ad inventory for a range of different screen sizes, ad types, and advertisers.
-This includes native, video, mobile, desktop, OTT, and more.
+This includes native, video, mobile, desktop, OTT (find out more about OTT and CTV here), and more.

 You can find out how to add native ads to your ad stack here: